Share this article

 Inline with international momentum towards standardised and compulsory climate disclosures, the Australian Government took a significant step forward last year by pledging to enforce mandatory reporting with the draft legislation on climate-related financial disclosures.
 This commitment will involve a collaborative effort between reporting standards and legislation to effectively implement the disclosure requirements.

-ISSB and AASB Reporting standards
+ISSB and ASRS Reporting standards

 Building upon the foundations of previous frameworks such as the Task Force on Climate-related Financial Disclosures (TCFD) and Sustainability Accounting Standards Board (SASB), in June 2023 the International Sustainability Standards Board (ISSB) published the new global best practice standards on sustainability and climate-related disclosures.